 Remember, the eye is made up of muscles.
 The more strain you put on it trying to read something, the more it’ll get worn out.
 If you are not comfortable reading light text on a dark background, don’t force it.

-You know the feeling when you’re comfortably sleeping in a dark room and someone suddenly draws open the curtains to flood the room with sunlight?
+Do you know that feeling when you’re comfortably sleeping in a dark room, and someone suddenly draws open the curtains to flood the room with sunlight?
 You feel a sudden shock in that moment because your iris hasn’t adjusted to the amount of light it needs to take in.

 When you view things in dark mode for a prolonged period of time, say a few months, your eyes get accustomed to letting in less light.
 Because of this, when you do look at a bright screen from time to time, you feel a sense of discomfort.

 This comes from personal experience.
-I’ve been using dark mode across my phone, PC, and tablet for about three months now.
-When I described my growing aversion to bright screens to a surgeon friend, he explained that this is a pretty common phenomenon when the eyes get conditioned to dark mode.
+I used dark mode across my phone, PC, and tablet for about three months.
+When I described my growing aversion to bright screens to a surgeon friend, he explained that this is a pretty common phenomenon that occurs when our eyes get accustomed to dark mode.

 Thankfully, he told me that this increase in sensitivity to brightness isn’t a permanent issue and will resolve itself if I start using white screens more often.
 It’s just a matter of striking the right balance.